poornimavelvas25/TASK-1/Nmap.md

 # NMAP

 1.What is Nmap?

 Nmap is open source network scanning tool used for

--> Host discovery
+-Host discovery
--> OS detection
+-OS detection
--> Port Scanning
+-Port Scanning
--> Service Version Detection
+-Service Version Detection
-->Network Security Auditing
+-Network Security Auditing

 Basic Commands of Nmap:-